Best subset selection is robust against design dependence: Real datasets

-Tables \ref{table:UNRATE} and \ref{table:CPIAUCSL} show the output model size, top 5 important features as well as the out-of-sample $R^2$ of the four methods when we predict the unemployment rate and CPI.
-In addition, we also investigate the out-of-sample $R^2$ of the refitted least squares model using the 10 most important variables in each model (If model size is less than 10, then refitting is done using all selected variables).
-In both cases, IHT achieves a similar $R ^ 2$ as Lasso and SCAD, while selecting a very small model (similar to the case for the Diabetes Dataset).
-Moreover, the top features selected by IHT also achieve better prediction performance compared with other methods.
-On the other hand, the performance of SIS seems relatively unstable.
-When predicting the unemployment rate, SIS gives significantly less $R^2$ than the other algorithms; for CPI, SIS includes the features from the same sector that none of the other three algorithms regard as important.
+Tables \ref{table:UNRATE} and \ref{table:CPIAUCSL} show the output model size, top five important features as well as the out-of-sample $R^2$ of the four methods when we predict the unemployment rate and CPI.
+As different models yield different model sizes, to make more fair comparisons, we additionally report the out-of-sample $R^2$ of the refitted least squares model using the 10 most significant variables in each model (If model size is less than 10, then refitting is done using all selected variables).
+In both tasks, IHT achieves a similar $R ^ 2$ as LASSO and SCAD with a much smaller model.
+Moreover, the ten most significant features selected by IHT also achieve better prediction performance than those selected by the other methods.
+In addition, the performance of SIS is relatively unstable: while SIS has similar $R ^ 2$ as the other approaches in predicting CPI, it performs much more poorly than the others in predicting the unemployment rate. {To save the space in the main text, we relegate the meanings of the features to Section \ref{section:macro-var} in the Appendix.}